Genesis expects to lose $70M because of COVID-19

 The financial impact, though, was "enormous."

-In addition to the furloughs, Genesis' entire executive team took a voluntary, temporary 30 percent pay cut beginning April 1 to help stanch the losses, Cropper said.
+In addition to the furloughs, Genesis' entire executive team took a voluntary, temporary 30% pay cut beginning April 1 to help stanch the losses, Cropper said.

 But even with those cuts — and $10 million received about two weeks ago under the federal government's coronavirus relief program — the hospital will not make up the $70 million, he said.